Stepanvar/MetaGap/README.md

 - Install dependencies with `pip install -r requirements.txt`.
 - Run checks with `python manage.py check` and execute the test suite using `python manage.py test`.
 - Static files are served from the `static/` directory; new assets should be collected with `python manage.py collectstatic` in production environments.

+## Merging VCF files

+The production CLI for the MetaGap VCF merging workflow lives in `MetaGap.MetagapUserCode.merge_vcf.cli:main`.
+Invoke it either directly (`python -m MetaGap.MetagapUserCode.merge_vcf.cli`) or via the compatibility shim that ships with the package (`python -m merge_vcf`).
+Both routes execute the same tested workflow that powers `MetagapUserCode.test_merge_vcf`.